joaommartins/joaommartins.github.io/content/posts/wireguard-docker-killswitch/index.md

 ## Containers

-Containers, in this context, are used as a reference to any containerization platform that perform OS-level virtualization through multiple userspace container instances.
+Containers, in this context, are used as a reference to any containerization platform that performs OS-level virtualization through multiple userspace container instances.
 The benefit of using containers is that we are able to encapsulate the software and its dependencies into a single package that can then be deployed in different environments.
 Configuration of these "containers" should be done through files, making a deployment replicable and